Working at EUSPA

 Diverse, inclusive and respectful environment

-Diversity is one of the core values of the Agency.
-As an EU institution, we endeavour to foster a diverse and inclusive talent/skill pool and provide equal opportunities for all.
+Diversity is one of our core values.
+As an EU Agency, we endeavour to foster a diverse and inclusive talent pool and provide equal opportunities for all.

 The EUSPA Diversity and Inclusion Strategy and Action Plan was adopted in June 2023.
-It sets out the key actions planned around diversity and inclusion at the agency from the bi-annual perspective.
-EUSPA is also a signatory of the EUAN Charter on Diversity and Inclusion.
+The Agency is also a signatory of the EUAN Charter on Diversity and Inclusion.

-EUSPA is also committed to preventing and condemning any form of harassment through its policy on protecting the dignity of the person and preventing psychological and sexual harassment, of which fundamental elements are an active network of Confidential Counsellors and awareness campaigns.
+We are committed to preventing and condemning any form of harassment through its policy on protecting the dignity of the person and preventing psychological and sexual harassment.
+An active network of Confidential Counsellors and awareness campaigns are fundamental elements for this.

 Outside activity and management of conflict of interest

-Under the Staff Regulations and the Conditions of Employment of Other Servants of the EU, an agent wishing to engage in an outside activity (while in active service, after leaving EUSPA]) shall first obtain the approval of the Appointing Authority.
+The EU public servants are governed by the Staff Regulations and the Conditions of Employment of the Servants.
+All EUSPA staff members wishing to engage in additional outside activities, while in active service or after leaving EU Public service, shall first obtain the approval of the Executive Director or the Security Accreditation Board Chairperson.

 An outside activity while in active service means any activity, paid or unpaid, that:

-• is not part of the staff member’s duties at the Agency and
+1. is not part of the staff member’s duties at the Agency and;

-• cannot reasonably be considered a hobby or leisure activity
+2. cannot reasonably be considered a hobby or leisure activity.

 At a practical level, such an outside activity while in active service should not: